edgeimpulse/example-SparkFun-MicroMod-nRF52840/README.md

 ![dl arduino ide](assets/dl-arduino-ide.png)

-We have been testing with Arduino 1.8.13.
-It should work also with the current latest Arduino IDE version (1.8.15).
-However, we do not recommend to use the Arduino IDE 2.0 beta at the moment as it has some breaking changes.
+We have been testing this project with Arduino 1.8.13 and 1.8.15 on macOS Big Sur and 1.8.15 on Windows 10.
+We do not recommend to use the Arduino IDE 2.0 beta at the moment as it has some breaking changes.

 ### Adding the MicroMod nRF52840 Board to Arduino IDE